Raleigh North Carolina Temple

 Total Floor Area:10,700 square feet

 The Raleigh North Carolina Temple closed on January 7, 2018, for extensive renovation.
 During the remodel, crews will upgrade the mechanical and electrical systems, make spaces ADA compliant, move windows and doors to accommodate minor floor plan changes, enclose the entrance canopy, and raise the height of the steeple by 10 feet.
-The renovation will be followed by a public open house and rededication ceremony.
 During the closure, temple patrons will be accommodated at temples located in neighboring states.

 The Raleigh North Carolina Temple was the first temple built in North Carolina.